Zoonomics/Working-Group-Phase-2/README.md

 Welcome to the **Biobank Alliance Working Group** repository.

-This repository serves as a collaborative space for Zoonomics Working Group Phase 2 members to:
+This repository serves as a collaborative space for Biobank Alliance Working Group Phase 2 members to:

 - Collaborate on objectives
 - Have open discussions